-We do require that all members of NNCI have confessed their sin to Jesus Christ, repented (turned away) from old sinful lifestyles, received His free gift of saving grace whereby we are forgiven of our sin; accepted Jesus Christ as the One and Only Saviour and the Only adequate substitute for the penalty of sin.
+We do require that all members of NNCI have confessed their sin to Jesus Christ, repented (turned away) from old sinful lifestyles, received His free gift of saving grace whereby we are forgiven of our sin; accepted Jesus Christ as the One and Only Savior and the Only adequate substitute for the penalty of sin.

 Talk to a church leader at your local congregation and they will make arrangements with you.

-Can I have my children baptised?
+Can I have my children baptiZed?

-When we look at what the Bible teaches about baptism, we see those who are being baptised have made that decision personally; this is called “believers baptism”.
-If your child has reached a level of maturity where they genuinely understand and desire to be baptised as an expression of their faith in God through Jesus Christ, your local minister can discuss this further.
+When we look at what the Bible teaches about baptism, we see those who are being baptized have made that decision personally; this is called “believers baptism”.
+If your child has reached a level of maturity where they genuinely understand and desire to be baptized as an expression of their faith in God through Jesus Christ, your local minister can discuss this further.
 If you have any doubts about your child’s understanding, explore that with a local minister.
-It may be best for you to dedicate your child to God, and commit to raising them in your Christian faith, and look forward to them choosing to be baptised in the future.
+It may be best for you to dedicate your child to God, and commit to raising them in your Christian faith, and look forward to them choosing to be baptized in the future.

 What do you believe about miracles?

 We love miracles!
 What person in their right mind doesn’t hope for God to do a miracle?
 Even people who don’t believe in our all-powerful Lord who created and sustains all things hope for miracles; how much more should those of us who know the Creator of Heaven and Earth pray expectantly for miracles?
 The Bible even tells us that God has given some of His people the gift of working miracles.
 We do not believe that such things have ceased being possible, and through God, all things are possible.

 What do you believe about prayers for healing?